Science

 Intent

 At Stamshaw Junior School, we recognise and value the importance of science in every aspect of daily life.
-We aim to provide children with the knowledge and skills to observe and understand what is happening around them.
-Whether they question why leaves are falling from trees as they walk out of their front door or they experience tadpoles transforming into froglets in our school pond, we aim to create awe and wonder and ultimately, curious, enthusiastic and resourceful scientists.
-Our intention is to do this by increasing pupils’ knowledge, experiences and understanding of our world, and by developing skills associated with science as a process of enquiry.
+We aim to provide children with the knowledge and skills to observe and understand what is happening around them, by creating awe and wonder and ultimately, curious, enthusiastic, and resourceful scientists.

-Develop their scientific knowledge and conceptual understanding through the specific science strands for each year group.
+develop their scientific knowledge and conceptual understanding through the specific science strands for each year group. |

-Develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them.
+develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them. |

-Are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.
+be equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future. |

-Use a range of methods to communicate their scientific information and present it in a systematic, scientific manner, including: I.C.T., diagrams, graphs and charts.
+use a range of methods to communicate their scientific information and present it in a systematic, scientific manner, including computing, diagrams, graphs and charts. |

-Develop an enthusiasm and enjoyment of scientific learning and discovery.
+develop an enthusiasm and enjoyment of scientific learning and discovery. |

 We endeavour to ensure that the science curriculum we provide will give children the confidence and motivation to continue to further develop their skills into the next stage of their education and life experiences.